IPandral/pokemon-discord-bot/README.md

 # Pokemon Discord Bot

 This is a Discord bot that provides detailed information about Pokemon.
 It can fetch Pokemon details, including stats, evolution chains, type effectiveness, encounter locations, and recommended builds.
-It also supports setting reminders and fetching random Pokémon or Pokemon of the day.
+It also supports setting reminders and fetching random Pokemon or Pokemon of the day.

 I also run my own discord bot that you can just invite to your server you can add it at pokebot.matthewrevill.com